bobshort4bobby4/PP5-v1/README.md

 The site is a business to customer model.
 It will sell new and used vehicles directly to the end-user.

-It is planned that the main methods of marketing the business will be through SEO, via  organic social media marketing, principally Facebook and a weekly email newsletter.
+It is planned that the main methods of marketing the business will be through SEO and via  organic social media marketing, principally Facebook and a weekly email newsletter.

 The reasons these methods were choosen was largely due to budget constraints.
 Whilst there is plenty of scope for content marketing such as articles/guides to buying vehicles, maintainance tips,  weekly video's of new stock, a valuer for trade-in vehicles (api), there are insufficent resources available currently to implement all of these.

 Similar websites serving the same market will be looked at and features that are considered to work well will be implemented as a first step.

-Paid ads for social media sites and search engines were not considered at this stage due to the cost/value.
+Paid ads for social media sites and search engines were not considered at this stage due to the cost/value  for money.
+It can be difficult to efficiently target these ads to a relevant audience and the costs can mount up quickly.

 The Facebook page is linked from the site and is also shown below.
 The Mailchimp app is used to facilitate the newsletter.